puppetlabs/puppet-docs/source/guides/language_guide.markdown

 {% endhighlight %}

 Any machine on which this snippet is executed will use it to verify that the passwd file is configured as specified.

-The field before the colon is the resource's `title`, which can be used to refer to the resource in other parts of the Puppet configuration.
+The field before
+the colon is the resource's _title,_ which must be unique and can be used to refer to the resource in other parts of the Puppet configuration.
+Following the title are a series of _attributes_ and their _values_.

+Most resources have an attribute (often called simply `name`) whose value will default to the title if you don't specify it.
+(Internally, this is called the "namevar.")
+For the `file` type, the `path` will default to the title.
+A resource's namevar value almost always has to be unique.
+(The `exec` and `notify` types are the exceptions.)

-For simple resources that don't vary much, a single name is sufficient.
-However, what happens if a filename is different between operating systems?
-For these cases,
+For simple resources that don't vary much, leaving out the name or path and falling back to the title is sufficient.
+But for resources with long names, or in cases where filenames differ between operating systems, it makes more sense to choose a symbolic title:
-Puppet allows you to specify a local name in addition to the
-title:

 {% highlight ruby %}
     file { 'sshdconfig':
-      name => $operatingsystem ? {
+      path => $operatingsystem ? {
         solaris => '/usr/local/etc/ssh/sshd_config',
         default => '/etc/ssh/sshd_config',
       },